What is An Anglican?

 At St. Aidan’s, we are heirs to this Anglican way of worshiping Jesus.
 Our walk with Jesus Christ is intimately shaped by the way we worship, and so we believe that the ways we pray, sing, and preach matter.
 Our worship services use a set liturgy to guide us.
 The liturgy helps us to worship God and to keep our focus on Jesus rather than ourselves.

-St. Aidan’s is a parish of the Anglican Network in Canada, which is a diocese of the Anglican Church in North America.
+St. Aidan’s is a parish of the Anglican Diocese of Canada, which is a diocese of the Anglican Church in North America.
 We are also members of GAFCon, a fellowship of Anglican churches and dioceses around the globe who are committed to the same mission of the English reformers: upholding Biblical Christianity and proclaiming the Gospel message that Jesus Christ came into the world to seek and save us.

 Our parish is named in honour of St. Aidan of Lindisfarne, an Irish missionary monk who lived in the earlier part of the 7th century.